 Visiting hikers in particular will love the Little Lakes Valley, a spectacular, glacier-carved canyon bursting with lakes and wildflowers.
 And golfers can find out if elevation affects their game at two of the highest courses in the state: Sierra Star Golf Course and Snowcreek Golf Course, where players enjoy views of the Sherwin Range, Mammoth Mountain, and the White Mountains.

-Or glide or snowshoe across the 19-plus miles/30-plus kilometers of groomed trails at Tamarack Cross-Country Ski Center.
+Cross-country skiers can glide across the 19-plus miles of groomed trails at Tamarack Cross-Country Ski Center (open to snowshoers as well).
 When you’ve worn yourself out, retreat to snowbound Tamarack Lodge near Twin Lakes.
 Unwind in the great room with a mug of hot mulled wine by the fire, then sit down for dinner at the elegantly rustic Lakefront Restaurant.

 No matter the season, Mammoth Lakes makes a perfect base camp for exploring local hot springs.
 Some 760,000 years ago, a massive volcano exploded in this region, creating a network of steaming water underground.
 Head east to Benton Hot Springs to relax in any of nine outdoor hot tubs at The Inn at Benton Hot Springs.
-Find your way to Travertine Hot Springs outside of Bridgeport, where you can enjoy a fabulous view of the Sierra crest while you soak away your cares.
 Or cruise south to Keough Hot Springs, first opened as a medicinal and health retreat in 1919.
 (Stop by the Mammoth Lakes Welcome Center for directions to these and other hot springs.)